 Youth To The People champions plant ingredients and botanical extracts in all its products, Dream Eye Cream included.
 The major player here is goji berry stem cells.
-They work to stimulate skin renewal, lessening the appearance of fine lines over time.
-The formula–featuring hyaluronic acid, ceramides, and vitamin C–helps to kick dehydration, while nourishing, firming, and brightening skin like nobody's business.
+According to the brand, they work to stimulate skin renewal, lessening the appearance of fine lines over time.
+The formula, featuring hyaluronic acid, ceramides, and vitamin C, promises to kick dehydration, while nourishing, firming, and brightening skin like nobody's business.

 It’s also free from fragrance, parabens, phthalates, and sulfates, and is vegan and cruelty-free.
 With that and its Byrdie Clean status, conscious consumers can feel good about adding this eye cream to their routine.